Adolphus Andrews: Early career

 In February 1908, Andrews returned to the United States and assumed duty at New York Navy Yard, where he remained for eight months and then was transferred to the Navy Recruiting Stations in Dallas, Texas.
 He was assigned to the William H. Taft's Presidential Yacht USS Mayflower in October 1910 and served as Executive officer until May 1911.

-Andrews subsequently returned to the United States Naval Academy at Annapolis, Maryland and served as Aide to the Superintendent and Secretary of the Academic Board, Captain John H. Gibbons until April 1914.
+Andrews subsequently returned to the United States Naval Academy at Annapolis, Maryland, and served as Aide to the Superintendent and Secretary of the Academic Board, Captain John H. Gibbons until April 1914.
 While in this capacity, he was promoted to the rank of Lieutenant commander on July 1, 1913.

 He subsequently joined the battleship USS Michigan as Gunnery officer under the command of Captain Carlo B. Brittain.
 While aboard Michigan, Andrews embarked for Mexico and took part in the Occupation of Veracuz between April and June 1914.
-He returned to the United States at the end of June and joined battleship USS Utah serving with the Atlantic Fleet.
+He returned to the United States at the end of June and was assigned to the battleship USS Utah serving with the Atlantic Fleet.

-Andrews served again as ship's gunnery officer until May 1916, when he was ordered to the New York Shipbuilding Corporation in Camden, New Jersey for duty in connection with fitting out the battleship USS Oklahoma.
-He served originally as Ship's Navigator under Captain Roger Welles during the rearmament at Philadelphia Navy Yard and following the promotion and detachment of Captain Welles in January 1917, Andrews was appointed acting commanding officer.
+Andrews served again as ship's gunnery officer until May 1916, when he was ordered to the New York Shipbuilding Corporation in Camden, New Jersey, for duty in connection with fitting out the battleship USS Oklahoma.
+He served originally as the ship's navigator under Captain Roger Welles during the rearmament at Philadelphia Navy Yard and following the promotion and detachment of Captain Welles in January 1917, Andrews was appointed acting commanding officer.

-He handed over the command to Spencer S. Wood in June 1917 and resumed his duties as Navigator.
+He handed over the command to Spencer S. Wood in June 1917 and resumed his duties as navigator.
 Andrews was transferred to the battleship USS Mississippi in October that year and served as Executive officer under Captain Joseph L. Jayne during the period of ship's fitting out.
 He then participated in the training off the coast of Cuba and also served as Naval Aide to Prince Axel of Denmark during the latter's stay in the United States.

-Andrews was transferred to command of battleship USS Massachusetts in September 1918.
+Andrews was transferred to command of the battleship USS Massachusetts in September 1918.
 The Massachusetts was used mostly for heavy gun target practice ship near Chesapeake Bay within the United States Atlantic Fleet.
-Andrews was promoted to the rank of Commander on July 1, 1918 and to the temporary rank of Captain on September 21 that year.
+Andrews was promoted to the rank of Commander on July 1, 1918, and to the temporary rank of Captain on September 21 that year.